Columbia Ridge Recycling and Landfill

 The leachate collection and treatment system consists of a highly permeable gravel drainage layer covering the entire landfill base, with perforated pipes at low points to collect and route leachate to a double composite lined evaporation pond.
 It also includes a recirculation process that pumps leachate from the pond back in to the landfill, to accelerate waste decomposition and enhance landfill gas production.

-- In addition, Columbia Ridge is home to 67 wind turbines with the capacity to generate 100 MW.
-Future plans include 25 more wind turbines capable of producing another 50 MW.
+- Columbia Ridge is home to 90 wind turbines with the capacity to generate 150 MW of power.

 Columbia Ridge is proud to be an active supporter of community events and programs that make Gilliam County a strong and healthy place to live, work and play.